ianstormtaylor/slate-plugins/packages/slate-drop-or-paste-images/Readme.md

 ```

 #### Arguments
-- `applyTransform: Function` — a transforming function that is passed a Slate `Transform` and a `File` object representing an image.
+- `insertImage: Function` — a transforming function that is passed a Slate `Change` and a `File` object representing an image.
 It should apply the proper transform that inserts the image into Slate based on your schema.
-  It can return a promise resolved with the resulting Slate `Transform`.
+It can return a promise resolved with the resulting Slate `Change`.
 - `[extensions: Array]` — an array of allowed extensions.